 1. Why oyster mushrooms?

 Exotic mushrooms are enjoying a high level of demand.
 Last year alone, Americans grew more than a million and a half pounds of exotic mushrooms.
 Oyster mushrooms, a type of exotic mushroom, are one of the easiest exotic mushrooms to grow.
-They can grow in about six weeks’ time, and are currently selling for about $6 a pound.
+They can grow in about six weeks’ time, and are currently selling for about $6 a pound wholesale and $12 a pound retail.
 They’re fairly easy to grow, they grow quickly, and they can make you good money—all reasons why you should choose oyster mushrooms to grow for profit.

 2. How should I get my spawn?